THartmanOfTheRedwoods/WorkflowTest/README.md

 "I have a dream."
 Martin Luther King

-"Do not go gentle into that goodnight" - Dylan Thomas
+"Do not go gentle into that good night."
+Dylan Thomas

 "I think ya sent her a little-bit too hard there bud" - A Drunk Canadian Guy